philsturgeon/phil.tech/_posts/2013-09-09-t-paamayim-nekudotayim-v-sanity.markdown

 - [#1 Unexpected T\_PAAMAYIM\_NEKUDOTAYIM](http://phpsadness.com/sad/1)
 - [#7 Parse error: syntax error, unexpected T_SL in…](http://phpsadness.com/sad/7)

 Those are both essentially the same "sadness" being reported, that an unrecognisable token used to display instead of showing something useful.
-For those of you who don't know, in PHP T\_PAAMAYIM\_NEKUDOTAYIM is the token name for "::", the static separator.
+For those of you who don't know, in PHP `T_PAAMAYIM_NEKUDOTAYIM` is the token name for `::`, the static separator.
 It's Hebrew for double colon.

 Both of these have been "fixed" in PHP 5.4, but only partially.
 There is a little caveat in both:

-> PHP 5.4 still calls it T\_PAAMAYIM\_NEKUDOTAYIM, but includes '::' in the error message, making it only mildly less confusing
+> PHP 5.4 still calls it `T_PAAMAYIM_NEKUDOTAYIM`, but includes '::' in the error message, making it only mildly less confusing

 Everything in PHP is broken down from literal symbols into tokens, like `T_IF`, `T_ELSE`, `T_STRING`, `T_SL` and of course the crazy-looking `T_PAAMAYIM_NEKUDOTAYIM`.
 These are then handled by the parser, and if an unexpected order of things turns up you get an error message.
 That error message always used to be: